LordGolias/antistasi/README.md

 - `initialization/`: scripts that initialize the mission.
 - `Revive/`: scripts used for the revive system
 - `scheduler.sqf`: contains all functions for distributed execution
+- `spawn.sqf`: contains all functions for spawn execution

 ## Initialization